 Should you cut Japanese knotweed?

 When looking to control Japanese knotweed it is important not to cut the plants stems.
 Herbicide depends on leaf surface area to ensure the greatest amount of chemical comes in to contact with the target plant.
-Cutting back canes is also counterproductive during the growing season as knotweed will just produce more to replace those removed.
-In the winter it is often desirable to cut back dead canes as this will add access to making summer Japanese knotweed treatment easier.
+In the summer it is counterproductive to cut canes during the growing season, as knotweed will just produce more to replace those removed.
+Cutting back dead winter knotweed canes is often desirable as this will aid access, making summer Japanese knotweed treatment easier.
 Provided dead canes are cut and not pulled they will not regrow.

 How often should you spray Japanese knotweed?